Online Programming Code of Conduct

 Pre-College students must adhere to the following standards of conduct:

 - Any type of disrespectful, exclusionary, discriminatory, threatening, aggressive, or abusive behavior is strictly prohibited, and may be grounds for dismissal from the Program.
 This standard applies regardless of whether such conduct occurs online, on social media, through verbal expression, or otherwise.

 - Pre-College students must attend and be on time for all online classes (unless clearly designated as optional).
-Online courses begin at 11:00 a.m.
-(EDT).
+Online course time is dependent upon program and course.

 - Regardless of a student’s age or the location of the Program, Pre-College students may not possess or consume any alcohol, tobacco, e-cigarettes, personal vaporizer/vapor cigarettes, medications not prescribed to the student, or illegal substances or paraphernalia while participating in the Program.